UniversalDependencies/docs/_sla-pos/PRON.md

 Reflexive pronouns have their own lemma (one lemma for both clitic and non-clitic forms).
 Since they lack the nominative form, the lemma should be the clitic accusative form, which is arguably the most frequent one.

-List of nominative forms of personal pronouns in various languages:
+List of nominative forms of personal pronouns (accusative for reflexives) in various languages:

 * [cs] _já, ty, on, ona, ono, my, vy, oni, ony, ona, se_
 * [sk] _ja, ty, on, ona, ono, my, vy, oni, ony, sa_